sjltaylor/object.js/README.markdown

 Overriding works only with functions and provides a convenient way to access the overridden function.

 		var obj = {
-			print: function () {
+			print: function (arg1, arg2, ...) {
 				console.info(arguments);
 			}
 		};

 		var overrides = {
-			print: function (base, ... any other args ...) {
+			print: function (base, arg1, arg2, ...) {
 				/*
-					The replacment function will receive a base proxy as its first argument.
-					This provides some conveniences for invoking the overridden function.
+					The overriding function will receive a base proxy as its first argument which provides some conveniences for invoking the overridden function.
 				*/
 				return base();
 			}